INS Sarvekshak: Solar power

 In 2017, Sarvekshak became the 1st ship of Indian Navy ever to deploy solar power.
 The installation cost was around Rs.
-19 lakh and the generation cost is Rs.
-12 per kv per hour.
+19 lakh.
 The estimated savings for a lifespan of about 15 years is around Rs.
 1 crore.
 The current diesel generator consumes a litre of diesel to produce five units of electricity.
 Captain Rajesh Bargoti, the commanding officer of the ship, said, "It took about six months to put the entire system in place.
 We are now using solar energy for lights and a couple of air conditioners."
 The estimated profit generated in a ship service life of 25 years is Rs 2.7 crore in this small project alone.
 "Even if the system is used for 25 days in one year, the system can repay its cost in less than 10 years while protecting the nature," the Navy said.

 Indian Navy claimed that the 300-Watt panels will generate about 5.4 kW solar power system, and avoid around 165 kg of carbon a day, "So in its 25 years life the total carbon saved is around 15 lakhs kg and 5.75 lakh litres of diesel by this innovation".
 Noting that the world is looking for clean, renewable sources of energy in order to protect and reduce the harm caused to the environment, the Navy said the deterioration of the environment is highly correlated to the production and usage of fossil-based fuels worldwide.
 The Navy said it has created a new mechanism to encourage the utilization and development of renewable energy resources.